srforever/giro3d/README.md

 - `src/Process`: processing functions such as algorithms to select the tiles to load/unload
 - `src/Provider`: classes to access remote data
 - `src/Renderer`: 3D related code (including `Three.js` extensions), and GLSL shaders
-- `utils/debug`: debugging helpers, such as wireframes and outlines

 ## Contributors